 Facilitating a Contextual Interview

-The goal of a Contextual Interview is to build empathy with our candidate and to get a 360° view of their work experience.
+The goal of a Contextual Interview is to build empathy with our candidates and to get a 360° view of their work experience.
 The more we’re able to understand how they think, how they solve problems, who they collaborate with, and how they deliver their work, the better we will be able to assess if they are the right candidate for our open role.

 This type of interview is especially helpful with tech interviews as it provides us with a framework for facilitating this conversation.
 It elevates us from the keyword panic we’re used to and provides us with a system to follow that helps establish our credibility.
 It tells us a story of the candidate’s experience to share with the hiring team.